 No two domestic violence cases are the same.
 Depending on your specific facts, you will need a defense that is tailor-made to your needs.
 In any accusation of domestic violence, you must have an experienced attorney on your side.
 Without proper legal representation, you could face some consequences that will affect your life for many years.

-If you have been accused or charged with domestic violence in Jacksonville, make sure to contact Alexander Smith-Johnson.
+If you have been accused or charged with domestic violence in Jacksonville, make sure to contact Darryl Smith.
 He is an experienced lawyer who has represented clients in these cases.